Montréal Gay Travel

 The Gay Travel Experience: Montréal, Canada

-You will find a mix of Anglo and Francophone gays here (a great way to practice that French you learned), However, just about everyone speaks perfect English.
+You will find a mix of Anglo and Francophone gay guys here.
+It’s a great way to practice that French you learned!
+Nonetheless, just about everyone speaks perfect English.
 The French influence is certainly magnificent, though.

 I had a blast during my short trip to this wonderful city.
 Vibrant and filled with young people, there was much to keep busy with, both indoor and out.

-Gay Montréal: Where to Stay
+Gay Montréal: Hotels & Where to Stay

 Walking up is pretty easy and relaxing.
 There is a huge park and lake on the way up the mountain.
 There are also some restaurants with outdoor seating.
 Parc du Mont Royal has probably the best view in Montréal, so you should definitely make a trip here.

 My friend Taylor found this small bakery that is one of two establishments in the entire world that continues to bake this fine snack.
 Kouign Amann is not made often because it is labor intensive, with so many layers of delicious butter-soaked flakes.